 1. Museums and galleries

 London is full of museums and galleries, from the Natural History Museum, to the Science Museum and the National Gallery.
-Most of these institutions are free entry as well, so you can see world-class art and valuable artefacts without denting your wallet.
+Most of these institutions are free to enter as well, so you can see world-class art and valuable artefacts without denting your wallet.
+Getting a £10 yearly Student Art Pass would also give you free or discounted access to a range of London museums and exhibitions.

 2. Plays and musicals

 London is home to hundreds of plays and musicals in the West End, and you should make the most of what’s on offer to students.
-From cheap standing tickets, to discounts for under 25s, to free student memberships at the National Theatre, you should take advantage of live theatre on a student budget.
+From cheap standing tickets to Royal Opera House discounts for those under 25, to free student memberships at the National Theatre, take advantage of live theatre on a student budget.
 I, personally, will never forget going to see Mamma Mia! with my friends this term.

 3. Ice skating